 - Expectations advance with each grade level (ex: in 2nd grade “sound it out” won’t work as easily as it did with pre selected Kinder or first grade level books that isolate skills.
 Writing & spelling should be taught in parallel with reading and phonics patterns.
 For example in second grade there are 3 different spellings & pronunciations for /ed/. )

-- Sight words and vocabulary play a big role
+- Heart words (sight words) and vocabulary play a big role

 What can I do?